JelteF/PyLaTeX/README.md

 PyLaTeX
 =======

-PyLaTeX is a Python library for creating LaTeX files.
+PyLaTeX is a Python library for creating and compiling LaTeX files.
 The goal of this library is being an easy, but extensible interface between Python and LaTeX.

 ### Features

-The library contains some basic features I have had the need for so far.
-Currently those are:

 - Document generation and compilation
-- Section, table, math and package classes
+- Section, table, math, figure and package classes
 - A matrix class that can compile NumPy ndarrays and matrices to LaTeX
+- Very exstensible base classes that you can use to easily add new features
+- Contextmanager style class hierarchy
-- An escape function
+- Functionality to escape special LaTeX characters
-- Bold and italic functions
+- Bold, italic and verbatim functions
-- Every class has a dump method, which writes the output to a filepointer
+- Every class has a dump method, which writes the output to a filepointer this way you can use snippets in in normal LaTeX files using `\input`

-Everything else you want you can still add to the document by adding LaTeX formatted strings instead of classes or regular strings.
+Everything else you want you can still add to the document by adding LaTeX formatted strings to the container class you want it to be in.

 ### Dependencies

 - Python 3.x or Python 2.7
+- ordered-set

+#### Optional dependencies

 - pdflatex (only if you want to compile the tex file)
 - NumPy (only if you want to convert it's matrixes)
-- ordered-set
+- awkwardduet (only if you want to compile to python 2 source code yourself)

 ### Installation